akshat-khare/OpenRobertaWikiLocal/Google-Summer-of-Code-2018.md

 The number of users of the lab increases daily.
 Nevertheless their are still a lot of schools with no or limited internet access.
 Is their a way to help them?
 One idea could be to integrate the server in a web view and run it fully locally.
 We also think about to combine it with parts of the USB program.
 TODO provide more ideas

+## Multiagent simulation

+The Open Roberta® Lab provides ​a simulation, where our users can test their programs without a real robot.
+Currently the simulation only supports one board and we would like to extend it in such a way that it is possible to simulate behavior of two or more robots.
+First step would be an implementation of such a system with a static robot, e.g. Calliope, where all multiagent interaction is restricted by message exchange.
+Here, the connection between two client programs on the server has to be established (including UI).
+Further steps would include multiagent simulation for driving robots like EV3, NXT and possibly Bot'n Roll.

+Mentor: